 Tim is a graduate of Liberty University and was self-employed as a property developer prior to the family move to South Africa in 2003.
 He completed a BA Honours (Theology) degree in 2008, an MA (Theology) in 2010 from the University of Pretoria, and a Ph.D.
 (Science of Religion and Missiology) in 2017, also with the University of Pretoria.

 Leslie is a graduate of Randolph-Macon Woman's College and obtained Doctor of Veterinary Medicine and Master's degrees from Virginia-Maryland Regional College of Veterinary Medicine.
 She was employed at Virginia Tech prior to moving to South Africa.
 They were involved in Youth Ministry at their home church, Blacksburg Christian Fellowship and served for a number of years as Team Leaders/Project Directors with Teen Mania Ministry/Global Expeditions, leading groups of young people on mission adventures in many parts of the world.

+Tim and Leslie have 2 sons--James and William.
 James is married to MacKenzie and works as a veterinary assistant in Norfolk, VA.
-They are active members of Trinity Presbyterian in Norfolk.
-William is currently working at a printing company in Cape Town.
+William is currently living and working in Cape Town.

-South Africa is an amazing country filled with incredible diversity, seen both in the beauty of its landscapes and the faces of its people.
+South Africa is an amazing country filled with incredible diversity.
 Our desire is to join with the local church to facilitate a movement of the gospel that engages poverty and inequality in a way that makes Jesus known and worshipped.